-Assessment Percent Percent in top tenth of high school graduating class 28% Percent in top quarter of high school graduating class 62% Percent in top half of high school graduating class 92% Top half + Percent in bottom half of high school graduating class 8% bottom half = 100% Percent in bottom quarter of high school graduating class 1% Percent of total first-time, first-year (freshmen) students who submitted high school class rank: 65%
+Assessment Percent Percent in top tenth of high school graduating class 29% Percent in top quarter of high school graduating class 63% Percent in top half of high school graduating class 93% Top half + Percent in bottom half of high school graduating class 7% bottom half = 100% Percent in bottom quarter of high school graduating class 1% , Percent of total first-time, first-year students who submitted high school , class rank: 62%

-C11 Percentage of all enrolled, degree-seeking, first-time, first-year students who had high school gradepoint averages within each of the following ranges (using 4.0 scale).

-Report information only for those students from whom you collected high school GPA.

-If you are able to report GPA ranges separately for students that also submitted at least one test score versus those who did not submit a test score, please do so in the respective columns.
+- C11 Percentage of all enrolled, degree-seeking, first-time, first-year students who had high school gradepoint averages within each of the following ranges (using 4.0 scale). - Report information only for those students from whom you collected high school GPA. - If you are able to report GPA ranges separately for students that also submitted at least one test score versus those who did not submit a test score, please do so in the respective columns.
 If you are unable to report these data, please report the ranges for all students.

-Score Range Percent (Students who submitted scores) Percent (Students who did not submit scores) Percent (All enrolled students) Percent who had GPA of 4.0 22% 9% 16% Percent who had GPA between 3.75 and 3.99 36% 35% 35% Percent who had GPA between 3.50 and 3.74 24% 31% 28% Percent who had GPA between 3.25 and 3.49 11% 15% 13% Percent who had GPA between 3.00 and 3.24 5% 7% 6% Percent who had GPA between 2.50 and 2.99 2% 3% 2% Percent who had GPA between 2.0 and 2.49 0% Percent who had GPA between 1.0 and 1.99 Percent who had GPA below 1.0 Totals should = 100% 100% 100% 100%
+Score Range Percent (Students who submitted scores) Percent (Students who did not submit scores) Percent (All enrolled students) Percent who had GPA of 4.0 22% 10% 16% Percent who had GPA between 3.75 and 3.99 34% 33% 34% Percent who had GPA between 3.50 and 3.74 25% 31% 28%